 Your trees will be a mixture of UK native species specially chosen by The Conservation Volunteers to fit perfectly with London’s native plant and animal life.
-They come in packs of 50 saplings – and they’re small, beautiful and easy to plant, making them the perfect addition to any communal green space.
+They come in packs of 50, 20 or 10 saplings – and they’re small, beautiful and easy to plant, making them the perfect addition to any communal green space.

 We’ve tried to answer frequently asked questions below.
 Read our tree planting guide for instructions on what to do when your trees arrive.